thunderBiscuit/blog/posts/gpg-part1.md

 1. Signing a piece of data in a way that only a person knowing a specific key could have done.
 2. Verify the validity of a signature from someone else on a specific piece of data.

-GPG does much more, but this post is really about those two basic tasks and thier related options.
+GPG does much more, but this post is really about those two basic tasks and their related options.

 > There is much more to learn about privacy, encryption, and GPG than I cover in this series; for information on who invented this whole thing in the first place, check out [Phil Zimmermann's Wikipedia page](https://en.wikipedia.org/wiki/Phil_Zimmermann); for more on the difference between GPG and PGP, check out [this article](https://www.goanywhere.com/blog/2013/07/18/openpgp-pgp-gpg-difference); to dig deeper into the specifics of GPG, check out [their docs](https://gnupg.org/).